Waiyankyawbelu/P4-Project/Broadcast/README.md

 ## Introduction

 In this use case, we aim to use broadcast type to find the right destination.
-The following figure shows the network topology for ``Braodcast`` use case.
+The following figure shows the network topology for ``Broadcast`` use case.

 <p align="center">
 	<img width="%50" src="../img/broadcast/network_broadcast.png">